minvws/nl-kat-coordination/docs/source/security-compliance/iSDP_chapter_v03.rst

 |todo| 3.1.1 Verify the application never reveals session tokens in URL parameters
 ----------------------------------------------------------------------------------

-Pentest?
+Discuss with team, is a finding done in Pentest or do we know a case?

 |compliant| 3.2.1 Verify the application generates a new session token on user authentication
 ---------------------------------------------------------------------------------------------

-As can be dedecuced from the entropy a new session token is generated on authentication.
+As can be deduced from the entropy a new session token is generated on authentication.

 To extra verify this a login was performed twice resulting in two different session tokens. yf6qycnuy4jauyd0dpwrjqarplr9t3w4 and huz609obui44zwwlxqkdkiq0ha35qab7